Vaal Dam: Water sports

-The Vaal Dam is a world renowned fishing venue for freshwater carp and catfish.
+The Vaal Dam is a fishing venue for freshwater carp and catfish.
 Its shores are filled with anglers throughout the year.

 Many world class water sport events are held here including the annual "Round The Island" yacht race organized by Lake Deneys Yacht Club— a race that has been in the Guinness Book of Records for being the "Most Yachts in an Inland Yacht Race in the World", in which 389 craft crossed the finish line.
 This race has entered the Guinness Book of Records for the most boats in an inland yacht race.
 Several large events take place here including Keelboat Week and the Bayshore 200 km jetski race, and now the Bayshore Marina Vaal Dam Treasure Hunt.
 Lake Deneys Yacht Club and Pennant Nine Yacht Club partnered the organisation of a fleet which participated in the inaugural 2014 and second 2015 international "Bart's Bash".

 Three provinces make up the Dam's shoreline - the Free State has the longest stretch, Mpumalanga has a beautiful and relatively unspoilt shoreline, while the most despoiled by far is that of Gauteng.
 The dam was commissioned in 1939, has a capacity of 2.536 km3, and a surface area of 320 km2, the dam wall is 63 m high.
 Due to the large lake size reservoir there is a problem with evaporation, see Sterkfontein Dam for more details.

 Deneysville is the largest town on the Vaal Dam and provides a shopping centre for the Dam.
 There are three yacht clubs and two marinas.